5herlocked/personal-website/blog/posts/building-research-agents-with-strands.md

 **Parallelize at the highest level first.** Target-level parallelization is simple and gives you the most bang for your buck.

+**Build observability into the system, not just on top of it.** The observable pattern made the TUI possible and debugging trivial.
+Real-time visibility into agent execution is worth the extra code.

 **Build retry logic from the start.** At scale, everything fails.
 Exponential backoff and error differentiation are not optional.

 **Estimate costs before big runs.** Especially when you're hitting external APIs.
 Learn from my 2am credit purchase.

+**A good TUI makes complex systems understandable.** When you're running hundreds of parallel operations, being able to see what's happening in real-time changes how you interact with the system.

 ## The Current State

 Today, the system processes research targets in parallel, outputs structured JSON for visualization tools, and handles failures gracefully.
+The TUI provides real-time visibility into what's happening across hundreds of concurrent operations.
 It's not perfect - the assessment feedback loop is still on the roadmap - but it's production-ready for the use cases it was built for.

 The YAML-defined requirements make it flexible enough to adapt to new research criteria without rebuilding the agents.
 The structured outputs make it reliable enough to feed directly into downstream tools.
 The parallelization makes it fast enough to handle hundreds of targets in a single run.
+The observable pattern makes it debuggable enough to actually understand what's happening when things go wrong.

-What started as "I need structured output for visualizations" turned into a system that taught me more about agent orchestration, API economics, and the difference between framework features and actual requirements than I expected.
+What started as "I need structured output for visualizations" turned into a system that taught me more about agent orchestration, API economics, real-time observability patterns, and the difference between framework features and actual requirements than I expected.

 Would I do it again?
 Absolutely.
 Would I recommend it to everyone?
 Not a chance.
 But if you're building research pipelines that need to scale, need structured outputs, and need to be flexible enough to adapt to changing requirements, this architecture works.

 Just remember to buy enough API credits before you kick off the 200-target run.
+And build the TUI early - watching your agents work in real-time is worth the effort.

 ---